robertmeta/sharpwin/README.md

 ## Introduction

-This is an emacspeak server written in swift intended to be as async as reasonable, fast and responsive.
+This is an emacspeak server written in C# intended to be as async as reasonable, fast and responsive.

 Unless you are a developer or interested in becoming one, you probably